-This site is an invitation to an experiment which began on Palm Sunday 2020, and which I proposed to continue for as long as is necessary, but at least until the end of the Easter Season.
-I’m proposing to keep it going at least a little longer, since the need seems to be still there, and I invite you to watch the following video in which I ask for your responses as to how you have lived the experiment, and invite you to contribute to a group discussion by Padlet.
+This site is an invitation to an experiment which began on Palm Sunday 2020, as COVID confinement made it impossible for many people to attend acts of worship.
+I proposed initially to continue at least until the end of the Easter Season, but eventually extended it to the end of the liturgical year.
+I’m now going to attempt to keep going at least through the next year, 2020-21, (Year B in the three year liturgical cycle), and I invite you to watch the following video in which I ask for your responses as to how you have lived the experiment, and invite you to contribute to a group discussion by Padlet.

-If this is your first time on this site, please read on and watch the introduction!
+If this is your first time on this site, please read on and watch the introduction (below) !

 Many Christians of all denominations are unable to attend Church services for the moment, for reasons of COVID-19.

 Rather than film myself celebrating Mass for my friends, and sharing the video, which seemed, to me at least, bizarrely clerical and pointless; or simply preparing video or audio of a homily for the Sunday readings, and posting that; I felt that it may be time to try something a little bolder.

 Priesthood – the charge and ability to offer oneself in self-giving up to death for others – is conferred on us all who have undergone a Trinitarian Baptism.
 It marks the entirety of our Christian way of living together in public.
 Properly speaking there are no “laity” in Christianity, since every one of us conforms Jesus the Great High Priest.

 So the liturgical priestly ability to give thanks for what the Lord is giving us, and to learn through prayer to be more conformed to what we are being given is something we all do in prayer whenever we participate in an Eucharist.